MikkelMKiil/ReversedMMOGlider/README.md

 This is a "working" source file for the old MMOGlider for early Wotlk, currently i am working on reverse engineering the server side offsets.
-When that is done hopefully we can some gaming history in action!
+When that is done hopefully we can see some gaming history in action!